alecthomas/participle/README.md

 }
 ```

-A parser is constructed from a grammar and a lexer. eg.
+A parser is constructed from a grammar and a lexer:

 ```go
 parser, err := participle.Build(&Grammar{}, nil)